smartdevicelink/sdl_evolution/proposals/0273-webengine-projection-mode.md

 ## Introduction

 This proposal is created based on discussion in https://github.com/smartdevicelink/sdl_evolution/issues/767.
 It extends [SDl-0240 - WebEngine support for SDL JavaScript](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0240-sdl-js-pwa.md) to allow using the WebEngine app's web view for the HMI in addition to the other available SDL templates.

 ## Motivation

 This proposal describes a feature made possible using a WebEngine.
 A WebEngine can come with a web page rendering component described as a WebView in this proposal.
 The proposal describes how apps based on a WebEngine can be presented not only using system templates but that can control the WebView using the app's document object.

+The author and the SDLC member believe there are plenty of SDL features that are useful for WebEngine applications that use the proposed feature.
+The most important items are app policy management and app lifecycle.
+We would like to streamline the implementation to manage activating apps, deactivating or closing apps or run apps in background.
+Besides the benefits for us implementing web apps, it's also beneficial for the web app developer to use all the SDL features like app services, remote control, vehicle data widgets and many more.

 ## Proposed solution